pkurremula/cloud-recipes/terraform/aws/network/public-private-subnets/README.md

 A recipe for creating private and public subnets in a VPC.

+This recipe produces the following resources and functions:

+* A custom VPC with the following:
+  * A private subnet.
+  * A public subnet.

 **NOTE: This creates a resource in AWS after running `terraform apply`.
 Don't forget to remove the resource by running `terraform destroy` after you are done.**

 ## Setup